-When Can I Start Receiving Social Security Benefits?
+When Can You Start Receiving Social Security Benefits?

-You can start as early as age 62 and as late as age 70.
+You can start receiving your social security as early as age 62 and as late as age 70.
 But you are entitled to full benefits when you reach normal retirement age or "full retirement age" according to the Social Security Administration.

 For anyone born after 1937, full retirement age is between 65 and 67 years old, depending on when you were born.
 If you were born between 1937 and 1942, full retirement age is 65.
 It may be 65 and 2 months, 4 months, 6 months, etc., according to your exact birth year.
 If you were born between 1942 and 1959, normal retirement age is 66.
 Again, the exact month will depend on your birth year (if your birthday is January 1, you refer to the previous birth year).
 For those born 1960 or later, full retirement age is 67 years old.